zgrcnltnk/atolye15-stajKampi/README.md

-**Basic form initializer project that I created in Atölye15 bootcamp 30.11.2019.**
+**Basic form initializer project that I created in Atölye15 code bootcamp 30.11.2019.**

 Used React & Redux.